Asfand775/Amazon-Clone/README.md

 # Amazon-Clone
-Using HTML AND CSS for Desktop
+Using HTML AND CSS For Desktop